 that the fixed service in the band 24.5-26.5 GHz should be operated in accordance with the channel plan given in ANNEX 2;

-that the fixed service in the band 27.5-29.5 GHz should be operated in accordance with the channel plan given in ANNEX 3, taking into account ECC/DEC/(05)01.”
+that the fixed service in the band 27.5-29.5 GHz should be operated in accordance with the channel plan given in ANNEX 3, taking into account ECC/DEC/(05)01;

+that CEPT administrations may consider merging any two adjacent 112 MHz channels recommended in A1.1 to create one 224 MHz channel on the centre frequency between the merged channels.
+The same spectral efficiency should be maintained.
+To assist cross-border co-ordination, administrations may refer to the channel identifiers described in ANNEX 4;

+that CEPT administrations may consider merging any two adjacent 112 MHz channels recommended in ANNEX 3 to create one 224 MHz channel, on the centre frequency between the merged channels.
+The same spectral efficiency should be maintained.
+To assist cross-border co-ordination, administrations may refer to the channel identifiers described in ANNEX 5.”

 Note: